chezyio/D7047E/README.md

 ### Visual Question Answering (VQA)

 -   Involves teaching computers to connect the dots between images and language
--   Given an image of a park and question of “how many trees are there”
+-   Given an image of a park and question of "how many trees are there"
     -   Computer needs to analyze the image, identify and count the trees — CV
     -   Computer also needs to comprehend and respond in a human-like manner — NLP
 -   General methodology